 - Template for Writing Final Theses at SASS

-Procedure for submission for technical review:
+Submission procedure for technical review:

-Saving the document in PDF/A format:
+Saving in PDF/A format:

-- The final thesis must be saved in PDF/A format (compliant with ISO 19005-1).
-To do this in Word: File > Save As > select PDF (*.pdf) as file type, then click Options… and tick ISO 19005-1 compliant (PDF/A).
+- Save the final thesis in PDF/A format (ISO 19005-1 compliant).
+To do this in Word, select File > Save As, then under Save as type choose PDF (.pdf)* and in Options… select ISO 19005-1 compliant (PDF/A).

 Completion of the submission process: